Terminator 2: Judgment Day (1991)

 - Gant Ranch.
 This section was a longer version of Sal's and refers to Travis Gant, "crazy ex-Green Beret" that John mentions his mother seeing before she was caught.
 Longer and has romantic notions between the two.
 After Sarah, John and the Terminator left, T-1000 kills Gant as he did like with John's "Mom".
 Disguised as Gant's lover, he easily stepped up to him and tortured him for answers before killing him.

 - Dyson's Vision Sequence.
 Dyson, the creator of the new processor had a dream sequence before he died and dropped the device on the trigger.
 In it he saw a picture of his family before a nuclear inferno turned it to ash.
-He sees his family running and then a scene of the sun as it pulls back to reveal Dyson's dying eye before he closes it and drops the book.
+He sees his family running and then a scene of the sun as it pulls back to reveal Dyson's dying eye before he closes it and drops the section of the enlarged chip onto the trigger (Dyson has a copy in his home that gets shot up by Sarah, and the original is shot at the same time as he is by the SWAT Team, thus he uses his creation to destroy it).
 Scenes of the blazing inferno were ultimately used during the movie's opening credits.

 - Directly after the pre-med students peer into Sarah's room, the doctor reminds the orderlies to make sure she gets her medication.
 The cut scene was of the staff coming in to give her the pills.
 She refuses, so they smack her in the gut with their batons and force the pills down her throat, then kick her while she's on the floor doubled over in pain.